Bone Diagenesis (decay)

 Bone is a composite material and is made of a mineral part (hydroxyapatite) and an organic part (mostly collagen).
 When dry, about 20% of the bone is the organic part.
 The mineral and organic components are inter-linked within the bone structure and each provide different important properties, such as strength and elasticity.
 Damage to one component will weaken the other.
 This is particularly important when it comes to understanding bone degradation.

 The building blocks of bone are mineral plate-shaped crystals of carbonate.
-This material is called hydroxyapatite and it has the chemical formula of Ca10(PO4)6(OH)2.
+This material is often referred to as hydroxyapatite (with the chemical formula of Ca10(PO4)6(OH)2).
+However, the mineral structure is more complex than this formula implies, with varying ratios of Calcium and Phosphorous and additional ions such as silicon and zinc.
 The important points to note are that:

 the crystals that make up bone are tiny in size at around 10-50 nanometres